-Notification of the information contained in the DAAPP is distributed to all current employees of the University on an annual basis via an email and other documents, such as the employee benefits statement, employee handbook, required faculty/staff workshop, and the public safety annual fire and safety report.
+Notification of the information contained in the DAAPP is distributed to all current employees of the University on an annual basis via an email and other documents such as the employee benefits statement, employee handbook, required faculty/staff workshop, and the public safety annual fire and safety report.
 New employees also receive notification during their orientation process.
 The DAAPP is also available for review online.
 Consumer Disclosures / Drug and Alcohol Prevention Program

-- o General policy and procedures
+- General policy and procedures

 - o Three times per year through "Weekly Announcements" email

-- o Work Place Answers Online Learning
+- o Healthy Lifestyles Online Learning

-- o Employee Handbook
+- Employee Handbook

 - New Employee Orientation

 - Annual Benefits Statement

-- o Ongoing promotions and awareness
+- Ongoing promotions and awareness

 - Department Meetings

 - HLGU Website and Social Media

 - Faculty/Staff Workshops

 - Public Safety Annual Fire and Safety Report

 - Chapel Services

 - o Dissemination and disclosure of information

 - o HLGU Email

 - o HLGU Website and Social Media

 - o HLGU Alert System

 - o Distributed three times a year in the Annual Security Report

-• Student Notification/Education
+Student Notification/Education

 Notification of the information contained in the DAAPP is distributed to all currently enrolled students each semester via email and the Student Handbook.
 The DAAPP is also available for review online.
 Public Safety / A.R.C.H.
-Program o General Policy and procedures
+Program